rlanvin/php-rrule/README.md

 The coding style is (mostly) PSR-2, but with tabs.

+## Translation
+Use ```php src/reviewTranslations <locale>``` to print a list of examples using the locale specified.
+The list is in no way exclusive, so add more examples to make proofing translations easier.

 ## Note

 I started this library because I wasn't happy with the existing implementations